Discover everything you need to know about CBT, the first step all riders must take before heading out on the road on their moped.

 The purpose of CBT is to teach beginners the basic skills for riding safely and competently.
 Most people take one day to complete their training.
 However, if your instructor feels that you are not meeting the minimum standard required for safe riding, you will be asked to complete extra training.

 The CBT can cost between £110-£130, depending on where you live and which training provider you choose.
+Find out more about the costs involved with getting a motorcycle licence in our blog.

 For all courses, there must be a maximum of four riders per instructor for elements completed at the training centre and two riders per instructor for the on-road riding requirements.